-Note that these are potential solutions and subject to detailed assessment in detailed design.
-A detailed acoustic assessment will be conducted during the design stage as more information becomes available regarding performance data of specific mechanical equipment or any further mechanical design information.
+Note that these are potential solutions and subject to detailed assessment in the detailed design.
+A detailed acoustic assessment will be conducted during the detailed design stage as more information becomes available regarding performance data of specific mechanical equipment or any further mechanical design information.
 Acoustic treatment will be proposed to ensure compliance with the project noise trigger levels established in Section 4.2.2.

-5.2 Traffic Noise Generation Assessment
+5.2 External Glazing